XGenerationLab/XiYan-SQL/README.md

 # XiYan-SQL: A Multi-Generator Ensemble Framework for Text-to-SQL

+#### [Here](https://github.com/alibaba/XiYan-SQL) is the new official Alibaba repository for XiYan-SQL.
+We will currently maintain synchronization between these two addresses.

 ## News🔥

 + `Oct.
 30, 2025` 🌟 We are excited to release the XiYan-SQL training framework **[XiYan-SQLTraining](https://github.com/alibaba/XiYan-SQL)**!
 This framework is primarily designed for the training of SQL/general LLMs and includes capabilities such as SQL data processing, model training, and evaluation as proposed by XiYan.
 We will continue to enhance the framework in the future.